25 ways to win on Amazon

 Beyond Black Friday and the holiday shopping season, Amazon’s own Prime Day, an exclusive sale that takes place in mid-July, has grown into a significant sales opportunity.
 A well-timed sale, advertising campaign, or product launch during these events can result in massive success for a seller.

 Just how much of an impact can Prime Day have?
 LifeStraw, which allocated some of its budget to Amazon’s paid search platform and ran a timely sale, sold more than 200,000 units of its Personal Water Filter on Prime Day 2019 alone, making it one of the top-selling products in the U.S. and Canada and increasing its visibility dramatically.
 That helped the company achieve another one of its goals: providing safe drinking water to students around the globe.
-“With the sales from Prime Day 2019 alone, we were able to reach over 200,000 more school children,” says Head of Brand Tara Lundy.
+“With the sales from Prime Day 2019 alone, we were able to reach over 200,000 more school children,” said Head of Brand Tara Lundy.

 15. Embrace a product’s Amazon history

 Introducing a new version of a legacy product?
 Don’t reinvent the wheel.
 Rich Hill, president of Grassroots Outdoor Alliance, has consulted with dozens of brands and retailers on how to best work with Amazon.
 He’s learned the value of consistency on the Marketplace, telling clients, “Never change the name of a product.
 When you do, you lose all of that product’s history on Amazon, including reviews and customer feedback.
 Those items play a role in page rankings and are difficult to replace or rebuild.”
 Case in point: the Nalgene wide-mouth water bottle, with nearly 6,500 ratings and a 4.7/5 average.
-“It doesn’t change, it’s iconic, and it just keeps building its ratings,” Hill notes.
+“It doesn’t change, it’s iconic, and it just keeps building its ratings,” Hill noted.

 16. Turn Alexa into your pitch person